 Write the date on the bottle when you open the eye drops and throw out any remaining solution after four weeks.
+Open a new bottle every four weeks.

 Eye drops contain a preservative which helps prevent germs growing in the solution for the first four weeks after opening the bottle.
 After this time there is a greater risk that the drops may become contaminated and cause an eye infection.
-A new bottle should be opened.